 Here you'll find a church that promises lasting life by embracing the eternal curse of the vampire.
 There are groups of humans who have risen up to create hate groups to destroy the supernatural.
 An eternal struggle between angels and demons amidst it all, threatening destruction of the entire world in the cross-fire.
 All the while, most of society works, lives, breathes, right along side monsters and beautiful creatures from their dreams.
 Who are you among them?

 Affliction is a supernatural (and some modern fantasy) role play loosely based on Anita Blake / Merry Gentry lore.
 We are a R-rated site with explicit content.
 So, 18+ members only, please!
-Please register with an out of character account first and full character names (first and last).
+Please register with an out of character account first and full character names (first and last) after.

 |Home||Help Search Members Calendar Shoutbox|